-If you’re looking to buy a house in Brisbane this year, you might be wondering how much you need to earn.
+If you’re looking to buy a house in Brisbane right now, you might be wondering how much you need to earn.

 Affording a house in Brisbane

 In order to avoid mortgage stress, an individual looking to buy in regional Queensland would have to be making a taxable income of $2,140 per week – nearly double the regional median salary.

 What does this mean?

-Affording a property in Brisbane is a fair bit easier compared to the likes of Sydney and Melbourne.
+Affording a property in Brisbane is a little bit easier compared to the likes of Sydney and Melbourne.

 So, with this in mind, and the fact that the prices in the capital city are only a little more than those around the rest of the state, it makes sense to find a property in the inner suburbs of Brisbane.

 Buying within the capital city often offers the most growth potential since properties are within close proximity to all necessary facilities and transport.